d4rkr00t/prosemirror-dev-tools/README.md

 ### Structure

-Visual representation of current document tree.
+Visual representation of current document tree with positions at the beginning and the end of every node.

 ![prosemirror-dev-tools structure tab](/docs/assets/structure-tab.png)